 6. Salty Food Cravings

 Craving fries all the time might mean more than just a junk food addiction.
 When our body is deficient in calcium, it could try to warn us by making us crave salty foods.
 The sodium in salt tricks our body into thinking that we have replenished our calcium levels, until it runs out and we’re back to craving onion rings again.
 Calcium deficiency is especially dangerous for women, who suffer higher incidences of osteoporosis.
+To prevent this, start increasing your calcium intake and consult a doctor.

 7. Sweet Food Cravings